guireibar/teamcity-documentation/topics/system-requirements.md

 However, to ensure the peak load can be handled well, more powerful hardware is recommended.

-The general recommendation for deploying a large-scale TeamCity installation is to start with a reasonable hardware while considering hardware upgrade.
-You can increase the load on the server gradually (for example, add more projects), while monitoring the performance stats, and then decide on necessary hardware or software improvements.
-There is also a [benchmark plugin](https://plugins.jetbrains.com/plugin/9127-benchmark) which can be used to estimate the number of simultaneous builds the current server installation can handle.
+The general recommendation for deploying a large-scale TeamCity installation is to start with reasonable hardware while considering hardware upgrade.
+You can increase the load on the server gradually (for example, add more projects) while monitoring the performance stats, and then decide on necessary hardware or software improvements.
+There is also a [benchmark plugin](https://plugins.jetbrains.com/plugin/9127-benchmark) that can be used to estimate the number of simultaneous builds the current server installation can handle.

 We also recommend that you stick to the best practices of server administration, like keeping disk defragmentation on a reasonable level.